 Q: What has to be done before I get the money that is due me from the settlement?

 First, the insurance company will require that you, and perhaps your spouse, sign a release.
 This is a document that settles your claim.
 In the release you will read language stating that you are forever giving up your right to sue the person, persons or company who was responsible for your injuries.
 In exchange for giving up your claim, you will receive a certain sum of money when the insurance company receives the release.

 Second, your lawyer will have to pay medical bills that have not been paid and may be required to reimburse any insurance company that has expended money for medical bills.

 Third, your lawyer will deduct attorney's fees, out-of-pocket expenses, and other possible costs associated with the claim.
 After all deductions have been made, you will receive the balance in a check processed from your own attorney's office.

 Q: What factors would cause my case to go to litigation?

 There are usually several reasons why a case does not settle including the following:

 Accident and injury lawsuits are often complex, requiring medical evidence, expert testimony, and a detailed knowledge of negligence law.
-In order to ensure that your case is as well-prepared as possible, it's important to seek out an attorney who is experienced in personal injury law.
-To get started, you can get a free claim evaluation from an injury attorney near you.
+In order to ensure that your case is as well-prepared as possible, it's important to seek out a skilled personal injury attorney in your area.